mdlacasse/Owl/README.md

 conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.

-Current version has no optimization of the asset allocation ratios between savings accounts.
+Current version has no optimization of asset allocation ratios between savings accounts.
 If there is interest,
 that could be added in the future.
 Also, only US federal income tax is considered.